 As reported by FreightWaves’ Mark Solomon, Walmart will require its suppliers and their carriers to deliver all orders on-time and in-full (OTIF) 98% of the time or risk being fined 3% of the cost of the goods being delivered starting September 15, 2020.
-Officially announced September 1, 2020, Walmart gave suppliers just two weeks notice of the updated penalties, and ultimately, the need to implement technology necessary to meet these demands.
+Officially announced on September 1, 2020, Walmart gave suppliers just two weeks’ notice of the updated penalties, and ultimately, the need to implement the technology necessary to meet these demands.
 These new OTIF requirements arrive just as suppliers prepare for an unprecedented holiday shopping season, where COVID-19 will continue to influence consumer buying habits.

 It’s not surprising that Walmart is turning to aggressive OTIF mandates, as the enterprise giant continues to go head-to-head with its number one competitor – Amazon.
-We can expect other large retail organizations to follow, as they risk the loss of revenue when shelves are not sufficiently stocked or inability to have sufficient resources at DC’s to handle unloading and storage due to supplier delays.
+We can expect other large retail organizations to follow, as they risk the loss of revenue when shelves are not sufficiently stocked or the inability to have sufficient resources at DC’s to handle unloading and storage due to supplier delays.

 To keep pace with these demands and to avoid future penalties, suppliers must be able to address their lack of visibility and digitization needed to keep deliveries on schedule.
 This includes a call for the following:

 - Visibility into the shipment, its parts, and a constantly updated ETA

 - A control tower that determines the timing of packages and if they need to be rerouted to meet deadlines

 - An international transportation management solution (TMS) that enacts these reroutes automatically and gives a supplier the control to establish a new plan of delivery.